TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ---

-Let's make the goal of this game be killing the lines on either side of the screen.
+Let's make the goal of this game to destroy the lines on either side of the screen.
 If the bullet collides with either line, we can shrink the lines, and if the lines disappear, the player wins!

 * In your game loop, immediately after "**do line**" draws the lines, use a <img src="../../images/editor-blockly-get-drawn-pixel-block.png" alt="[draw pixel]" style="height:3.6em"> block to check if the bullet position is white (this means they must have been drawn by the lines).
 If it is, change the "**lineWidth**" variable by "-1" to shorten them.
-* Also check if the "**lineWidth**" is "0" and, if it is, display "YOU WIN!", wait "3" seconds, and the reset:
+* Also check if the "**lineWidth**" is "0" and, if it is, display "YOU WIN!", wait "3" seconds, and then reset:
 <center>
 ![Editor blockly geo blits stage14 part1 blocks](../images/editor-blockly-geo-blits-stg14p1-blocks.png)
 </center>